containers/podman-machine-wsl-os/README.md

 The WSL disk image build is triggered every 3 hours and it looks for a new version of Podman.
 But it looks for an update on Fedora stable and that's usually updated a few days after a Podman release.

 For example [Podman v5.2.2 has been released on the 2024-08-21](https://github.com/containers/podman/releases/tag/v5.2.2) but [has been included in Fedora 40 stable](https://bodhi.fedoraproject.org/updates/FEDORA-2024-435a743cf7) one week after that, and the updated WSL disk image [has been released on the 2024-08-27](https://github.com/containers/podman-machine-wsl-os/releases/tag/v20240827181401).

-## Always publish current and old version of the disk on GitHub

-Podman `v5.y.z` downloads `v5.y` of the WSL OS image from the **latest** release on this GitHub repository.
-For example Podman `v5.1.2` downloads the file `5.1-rootfs-amd64.tar.zst` (or the arm64 equivalent) from the latest release.

-That means that every GitHub release needs to include WSL disk images for old and new versions of Podman 5.

 ## When a new dev version of Podman is bumped on main branch